-A collapsed larynx is uncommon, but it can be fatal if left untreated.
+A collapsed larynx is uncommon but can be fatal if left untreated.
 It is a progressive disorder, which implies it worsens overage.

 The airways are the windpipe.
-It permits air to pass first from the nose into the lungs.
+It comprises muscular and ligament rings and permits air to pass first from the nose into the lungs.
 It is composed of muscular and ligament rings.

 A collapsed trachea occurs when one or all of the ligament rings buckle.
-It obstructs the trachea, making it tough for your canine to inhale.
-A tracheal collapse might be moderate or full.
+It obstructs the trachea, making it challenging for your canine to inhale.
+A tracheal collapse might be moderate or complete.

 Pig noises are one of the indications of a collapsed airway.
 As a result of the collapsed airways, your dog might start to snore loudly.
 They might even cough loudly, making a honking sound.